praiseterry/Stock-price-prediction-using-XGBOOST-PROPHET-ARIMA/README.md

 # Stock-price-prediction-using-XGBOOST-PROPHET-ARIMA
-This project utilizes three powerful algorithms – XGBoost, Prophet, and ARIMA Stock Price Prediction using XGBoost, Prophet, and ARIMA Welcome to the Stock Price Prediction project utilizing XGBoost, Prophet, and ARIMA!
+This project utilizes three powerful algorithms – XGBoost, Prophet, and ARIMA

+Welcome to the Stock Price Prediction project utilizing XGBoost, Prophet, and ARIMA!
 This repository aims to provide a comprehensive approach to forecasting stock prices, leveraging the power of three advanced algorithms.
 Whether you're a data scientist, machine learning enthusiast, or a finance professional, this project offers valuable insights and practical implementations for predicting stock prices with accuracy and reliability.

 Overview